After You've Gone (TV series): Cancellation

 The BBC announced in January 2008 that it had commissioned a third series with eight episodes and a Christmas special, they also announced that a fourth series had been commissioned that included ten episodes and a festive one-off for 2009.
 Later the BBC made a statement announcing that the third series would be the last despite writers already working on the scripts.

 The cancellation cost the corporation thousands of pounds, a BBC spokesperson said "We are very proud of the programme and its achievements over the past three years but believe it has now come to a natural end."

 Following the abrupt cancellation, there was a proposal to shift the series to radio, utilising the unfilmed but completed scripts for the fourth series, which the series writers behind the proposal felt could be developed on a cheap budget as no scripts required being written.
 However the proposal did not come to fruition.

-DVD releases
+Home media

 All of the three series of After You've Gone have been released on DVD in the UK (Region 2).
 The final series was released on 18 January 2010.
 All 25 episodes, including the Christmas specials, have been released.
 The first two series of After You've Gone have also been released on DVD in Australia (Region 4).